8 Best Cordless Screwdrivers (Save Time and Energy)

 >> Check current price <<

-#4 – WORX WX255L SD Semi-Automatic
+#4 – Worx WX255L SD Semi-Automatic

 worx-power-screwdriverThe WX255L is a cordless screw gun designed for efficient, one-handed work.
-It features a detachable screw holder attachment, reloadable six bit capacity storage cartridge, and an LED light to illuminate the work area.
+It features a unique detachable screw holder attachment, reloadable six bit capacity storage cartridge, and an LED light to illuminate the work area.

 The driver is able to handle any one-fourth inch hex shank insert bit, and the 4V MAX Lithium battery is able to retain its charge for up to 18 months.